 Knowing what to expect from local culture and customs will help you get more out of your Malaysia/Borneo tour

-West Malaysia covers the lower section of the Malay Peninsula, south of Thailand, while Sabah & Sarawak States share the island of Borneo with Brunei and Indonesia's Kalimantan
+West Malaysia covers the lower section of the Malay Peninsula between Thailand and Singapore while Sabah & Sarawak States share the island of Borneo with Brunei and Indonesia's Kalimantan

 Both Peninsula Malaysia & Borneo feature coastal plains & mountainous, jungle, interiors.
 Both have suffered deforestation for oil palms though certain parts of both remain well-preserved

-Malaysia lies close to the equator so has more even rainfall throughout the year than most of mainland Southeast Asia.
-The west coast's monsoon period is May-Sept, the Gulf coast's Oct-March
+Malaysia lies close to the equator so has more even rainfall throughout the year than mainland Southeast Asia.
+The west coast's monsoon period is May-Sept - the Gulf coast's Oct-March

-A correspondingly mixed religious bag with a Muslim majority but also large Hindu, Buddhist and Christian minorities to be found
+A correspondingly mixed religious bag with a 60% Sunni Muslim majority but also large Hindu, Buddhist and Christian minorities to be found

 Indonesian, Thai and European influences abound alongside every kind of regional Chinese and Indian cuisine.
 Straights Chinese fusion cooking - or Nyonya - is unique to Malaysia